relaycorp/ddos-report/docs/systems/public-goods.md

 Unfortunately, these mitigations alone may not be enough to protect against well-resourced attackers without further changes to the protocol itself.

 ## Protocol-level mitigations

-As the designer of a protocol that powers public goods, you should consider the following mitigations:

 - [Authentication](../mitigations/authentication).
 Use long-term identity keys to achieve pseudonymity and thus enforce other mitigations more effectively.
 - [Cryptographic challenges](../mitigations/crypto-challenges.md).